IsaacThoman/CatFacts/README.md

 # CatFactsWin
 A powershell script that randomly reads out cat facts.
-The code was written by me.
-The cat facts are from 0x27 on GitHub
+Code written by @IsaacThoman, cat facts from @0x27 .